 Chuckanut Mountain 50 Km History

 The course is a lollipop configured loop.
-An out and back on the Interurban Trail make up the first 10 km as well as the last 10 km.
+Starting in Fairhaven Park, runners head out on the Interurban Trail for the first 10 km.
+This speedy railroad grade trail is also the final 10 km.
 Sandwiched between these relatively flat miles runners will enjoy a climb up the Fragrance Lake Trail, a descent to Cleator Road on 2 dollar trail, then climb Cleator Road (dirt, occasional traffic) to the beautiful Ridge Trail, Lost Lake Trail (muddy), Cyrus Gates Overlook, and back down to the Interuban Trail via Cleator Rd. and Fragrance Lake Rd.
 The Interurban Trail that warmed you up in the morning will be waiting to finish you off for your finish.

 There is an 8 HOUR time limit.
 Anyone arriving at aid station #4 (20 miles) after 2:30 PM will be offered a ride to the finish.
 Aid station #5 (mile 24.6) will close down at 3 PM.